rb1205/btrfs-snapshotter/README.md

-This Script for creates and rotates an history of snapshots in a <b>btrfs</b> filesystem that follows an exponential (or custom) concentration over time.
+This Script creates and rotates an history of snapshots in a <b>btrfs</b> filesystem that follows an exponential (or custom) concentration over time.

 Prerequisites
 -------------

+One or more btrfs filesystems
+btrfs-tools in your path
-Just Python 2.x.
-No external module is needed.
+Python 2.x.
+No additional python module is needed.

 Installation